andertavares/OpeningTest/README.md

-# MetaBot
+# OpeningTest

-MetaBot is a fork of OpprimoBot.
+OpeningTest is a fork of OpprimoBot.
 On top of that great codebase, we built some meta-reasoning so that the bot can smartly choose its opening strategy.

-MetaBot also has an improved post-opening reasoning, being able to adapt itself to the enemy to a certain extent.
+OpeningTest also has an improved post-opening reasoning, being able to adapt itself to the enemy to a certain extent.

 Below, the original description of father OpprimoBot: